CanvasLab: Canvas Forensics and Privacy Validation

 --user-data-dir="$(mktemp -d)" \

-"https://example.com"After the session, /tmp/canvaslab.jsonl contains every Canvas 2D, WebGL, and WebGL2 API call the page made.
+"https://example.com"After the session, /tmp/canvaslab.jsonl contains every Canvas 2D, WebGL, WebGL2, and WebGPU API call the page made.
 Open it in the Replay Viewer to inspect calls interactively.

 How It Works

 When --bot-canvas-record-file is set, BotBrowser intercepts every Canvas API call at the browser engine level and writes it to a JSONL file.
+This covers Canvas 2D, WebGL, WebGL2, and WebGPU.
 Each line is a JSON object representing one API call, including:

 - Event type: